 - soft shells (corn or flour)

 Then, decide on the quantity.
 Usually you can buy these inexpensively but I’d plan on about 2-3 tacos per guest.
 If you’re feeding teens, go with three!

-Tip: If your planning this for a graduation party, consider if there are other parties going on the same day.
+Tip: If you’re planning this for a graduation party, consider if there are other parties going on the same day.
 Usually people won’t eat quite as much food if they’re “party hopping”.